-As part of the CARES Act, the U.S. Treasury Department and the Federal Reserve Board have established the Main Street Lending Program to facilitate lending to small and medium-sized businesses that were in sound financial condition before the start of the COVID-19 pandemic.
-The Program offers three different loan options to businesses employing up to 15,000 workers or with 2019 annual revenues of less than $5 billion.
+As part of the CARES Act, the U.S. Treasury Department and the Federal Reserve Board have established the Main Street Lending Program to facilitate lending to small and medium-sized businesses and nonprofit organizations that were in sound financial condition before the start of the COVID-19 pandemic.
+The Program offers three different loan options to businesses employing up to 15,000 workers or with 2019 annual revenues of less than $5 billion, and two different loan options to nonprofit organizations with a minimum of 10 employees, who meet certain financial requirements.
 Unlike the Paycheck Protection Program, the Main Street loans are full-recourse and are not forgivable. [read more]

 The Main Street Lending Program offers three different secured or unsecured five-year term loan options set at an adjustable rate of LIBOR (1 or 3 month) plus 300 basis points with principal and interest payments deferred for one year for eligible borrowers.
 All loans are made by private financial institutions but backed by the Federal Reserve.

 On Monday, June 8, 2020, the Federal Reserve Board expanded the Main Street Lending Program to allow more small and medium-sized businesses to be able to receive support.
 The changes include: